-The Governor and agencies then use that year's management plan as the basis for the following year's budget proposal.
-Some changes, such as the expiration of one-time items and contractual adjustments like health insurance cost changes, are applied to an Adjusted Base-the version of the following year's budget that would exist in the absence of any new initiatives by the Governor or legislature.
+The Governor and agencies then use that year's Management Plan as the basis for the following year's budget proposal.
+The Legislative Finance Division will generate an Adjusted Base budget to account for automatic changes such as the expiration of one-time items and contractual adjustments like health insurance cost changes.
+This Adjusted Base represents the version of the following year's budget that would exist in the absence of any new initiatives by the Governor or legislature.